ceso/blog-source/content/posts/2020/ajourneyinthedark.en.md

 ## 001: My preparation

 I always felt attracted to security but never felt confident to actually start learning about it, until November of last year that Mauri just made me make my mind.
 From this I started playing a bit in Hack The Box, all the time using hints, watching [Ippsec videos](https://ippsec.rocks/) or learning new stuff by reading machine write-ups by [0xrick](0xrick.github.io/) and by [0xdf](0xdf.gitlab.io/).
-I did (in this order): Postman, Traverxec, Lame, Bitlab, Bashed, Obscurity, Mango, AI and Craft (first one without hints), tried to do OpenAdmin but was unable to get the second user without hints, I decided I did not want to read more hints, so just put it for later.
+I did (in this order): Postman, Traverxec, Lame, Bitlab, Bashed, Obscurity, Mango, AI and Craft (first one without hints), tried to do OpenAdmin but was unable to get the second user without hints, I decided I did not want to read more hints, so just put it for later (after PWK was pretty easy :D).

 I got 90 days and my lab time started the 5th of January, my way of approaching it was: